MaartenBots/PSI_FC_RawData/README.md

 ---

 **4. Delete Temporary and Uploaded Files from Google Drive**
+* If you want you can also delete the Sorted folder yourself, it is not automatically done.
 * To save storage space in Google Drive, the notebook includes a cleanup step.
 * It automatically deletes all files that were uploaded and processed during the session.
 * This keeps your Drive organized and ensures no unnecessary data is left behind after processing.